Christmas artwork workflow patrol’s here.

 So, the last one came to us from the far 1958 (or 57, different sources give different info).
 It is called A First Christmas Record For Children and, basically, is a Christmas song compilation by various artists.
 The very name suggests to us that it was purposed for kids, and it is not a bad bunch of songs, after all.
 However, as usual, there’s one big OOOOOPSIE connected with the art approval.

-There are several variants of the cover that include different shots of a boy on a sleigh and a Santa Claus mask.
+Several variants of the cover include different shots of a boy on a sleigh and a Santa Claus mask.
 In the first variant, the mask was lying near the boy, but in the second, he decided to put it on.
 The result is what you might call mildly disturbing and creepy – as if the mask wasn’t frustrating enough on its own account.
 If I ever have kids, I would rather not show them this one if I don’t want them scared.
-One more evidence that online proofing for designers is of the highest importance.
+One more piece of evidence is that online proofing for designers is highly important.

 Thanks to our designer, we now have a whole different image.
 We decided to replace the boy with an artwork of Santa and make it look a bit more festive.
 Hope the kids would like that one better!